10 Best Herbal Tinctures For Oily Hair

 salvia officinalis tincture

-Salvia officinalis, commonly known as sage, is a versatile herb that has been traditionally used for its therapeutic properties, and its tincture form is gaining popularity in natural hair care routines.
+Salvia officinalis, commonly known as sage, is a versatile herb that has been used for centuries in traditional medicine and aromatherapy.

 silybum marianum tincture

-Silybum marianum, commonly known as milk thistle, is a herbal plant often used in the form of tinctures for its potential benefits for oily hair.
+Silybum marianum, also known as milk thistle, is a herbal plant that has been traditionally used for its potential health benefits, including its effects on hair.

-However, it is important to consult with a healthcare professional before using it, especially if you have sensitive skin or existing scalp conditions.
+However, it is important to consult with a healthcare provider before using these tinctures, especially if you have sensitive skin or existing scalp conditions.